kachick/chawan/doc/config.md

 # Configuration

 Chawan supports custom keybindings and user stylesheets.
-The configuration format is similar to the toml format, with the following exceptions:
+The configuration format is very similar to the toml format, with the following exceptions:

 * Table arrays can be cleared like this:
 ```